flutter/website/src/_includes/docs/install/reqs/macos/base.md

 your {{os}} environment must meet the following hardware and software requirements.

-All of the commands in this guide have been tested on a MacBook Pro M1 running macOS 14.2.1.

 ### Hardware requirements

 Your {{os}} Flutter development environment must meet the following